The man accused of attacking Nancy Pelosi's husband was caught up in conspiracies, defense says

 DePape posted rants on a blog and an online forum about aliens, communists, religious minorities, and global elites.
 He questioned the results of the 2020 election and echoed the baseless, right-wing QAnon conspiracy theory that claims the U.S. government is run by a cabal of devil-worshipping pedophiles.
 The websites were taken down shortly after his arrest.

-If convicted, DePape faces life in prison.
-He was also charged in state court with attempted murder, assault with a deadly weapon, elder abuse, residential burglary and other felonies.
-He pleaded not guilty to those charges.
+If convicted, he faces life in prison.
+He also has pleaded not guilty to charges in state court of attempted murder, assault with a deadly weapon, elder abuse, residential burglary and other felonies.
 A state trial has not been scheduled.

 A Canadian citizen, DePape moved to the United States more than 20 years ago after falling in love with Taub, a Berkeley pro-nudity activist well-known in the Bay Area, his stepfather, Gene DePape said.
 In recent years, David DePape had been homeless and struggling with drug abuse and mental illness, Taub told local media.